observIQ/bindplane-agent/docs/installation-windows.md

 ```sh
 msiexec /i "https://github.com/observIQ/bindplane-agent/releases/latest/download/observiq-otel-collector.msi" /quiet ENABLEMANAGEMENT=1 OPAMPENDPOINT=<your_endpoint> OPAMPSECRETKEY=<secret-key>
 ```

-To read more about the generated connection configuration file see [OpAMP docs](./opamp.md).
+To read more about OpAMP management, see the [supervisor docs](./supervisor.md).

 ## Configuring the Agent